ParvaP/Generative/README.md

 # Generative Art
 This is some generative art I've made in Processing and P5js.
+Some of the images may be distorted on the readme, click the images for a better version.

 ## Breathe (Parabolic Curves)
 <img src="./Processing/Parabolic_Curves/Breathe.gif" width="900" height="900" />